harjot-saroya/modest-tree-coding-challenge/README.txt

 SUBMISSION
 ==========
-Zip your results and send to auhlman@modesttree.com and mwamboldt@modesttree.com Please only include the code you have written and any instructions for running it.
+Please only include the code you have written and any instructions for running it.
 That means exclude any node_modules, bin, obj or temp directories.
 Our mail system rejects sending exes or dlls directly or in zip files.